-If any funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this commitment providing for the United States to insure or guarantee a loan, the undersigned shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions.
+If any funds have been paid or will be paid to any person for in uencing or attempting to in uence an of cer or employee of any agency, a Member of Congress, an of cer or employee of Congress, or an employee of a Member of Congress in connection with this commitment providing for the United States to insure or guarantee a loan, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions.

 Submission of this statement is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, U.S. Code.
-Any person who fails to file the required statement shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
+Any person who fails to le the required statement shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

-[55 FR 6754, Feb.
+[ 55 FR 6754, Feb.
 26, 1990, as amended at 81 FR 61565, Sept.
-6, 2016] NOTE: - In these instances, "All" in the Final Rule is expected to be clarified to show that it applies to covered Contract/Grant transactions over \$100,000 (per OMB).
+6, 2016] \NOTE: - In these instances, All in the Final Rule is expected to be clarified to show that it applies to covered Contract/Grant transactions over \$100,000 (per OMB).